NorthernMan54/homebridge-alexa/README.md

 # Installation of homebridge-alexa

-## Prepare Homebridge in plugin installation
+## Prepare Homebridge for plugin installation

 The setup of the plugin is very straight forward, and requires enabling insecure mode of each homebridge instance you want to control from Alexa.